-I know majority of my readers are doing freelancing and some are going very well with it, however i have highlighted some major issues and 15 common freelancing mistakes which are actually a ‘NO’ go for any freelancer who is doing work online.
+I know majority of my readers are doing freelancing or planning to start freelancing and some are going very well with it, however i have highlighted some major issues and 15 common freelancing mistakes which are actually a ‘NO’ go for any freelancer who is doing work online.

 Either You are charging way too high (or) way too low, please note that pricing should not be your competitive edge in all your proposals, your real edge should be your quality or an added bonus which others are not offering.